samoyed-health-foundation/website/site/content/breeders/health-problems.md

 > Always ask for an "information sheet" on the prescribed medication and read it before administering the medication to your pet.

-- [Drugs to be avoided or used with caution in the Samoyed](http://www.samfans.org/drugs.html) on the samfans.org website

 - [Differentiating Sulfur Compounds](http://www.itmonline.org/arts/sulfa.htm) - Sulfa Drugs, Glucosamine Sulfate, Sulfur, and Sulfiting Agents by Subhuti Dharmananda, Ph.D., Director, Institute for Traditional Medicine, Portland, Oregon

 - [Animal Pharmacy Center](https://marvista.vetsfirstchoice.com/) on the Mar Vista Animal Medical Center website